volt-protocol/whitepaper/volt.md

 All VOLT will be backed by yield sources offering returns greater than inflation at an acceptable risk.
 The role of the VCON DAO, like in MakerDAO or other lending platforms, is to manage this risk.
 There are two main mechanisms for VOLT issuance, the peg stability module (PSM) and debt issuance.

 ## Peg Stability Module
 VOLT will be issued through a Peg Stability Module (PSM) which will allow users to either mint or redeem VOLT at the current target price reported by the Volt Price Oracle in exchange for accepted stablecoins.
 These will be immediately deployed into whitelisted yield venues that offer returns greater than or equal to the prevailing inflation rate.
 Likewise, when a user wishes to exchange their VOLT for stablecoins, they can always swap at the PSM at VOLT's target price.
 Stablecoins are withdrawn from the yield venues and given to the user in exchange for VOLT.

-At launch the protocol will support the following stablecoins and yield venues:
-* Fei Protocol FEI, deposited into Fuse pool 8 (FeiRari DAO Pool)
+At launch, there will only be a FEI PSM, with all PCV FEI deposited in a single yield venue.
+Our default choice is Fuse pool 8 (FeiRari DAO Pool), though if Fuse pool 156 (Tribe Convex Pool) is live before our launch we may prefer that option.
+In the future, VCON holders will allocate PCV assets among numerous venues.

 The PSM will charge a fee on VOLT issuance, with no fee on redemption.
 At launch the fee will be set to 2% to encourage building up a larger system surplus.
 After the launch of VCON incentives, the fee will be reduced to 1%.